TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Signoffs/wireless-charging-signoff.md

 - C15: The robot shall not use radiative wireless power transfer technology.
 	+ This constraint rules out radiative wireless power transfer methods for wireless charging.
 Radiative wireless power transfer has a higher potential for personal harm than nonradiative and so has stricter regulations.
-Radiadive wireless power can only be safely used for power consumption under 10 milliwatts, much less than the robot requirements, making radiative power transfer too dangerous of an option to pursue [4][5].
+Radiative wireless power can only be safely used for power consumption under 10 milliwatts, much less than the robot requirements, making radiative power transfer too dangerous of an option to pursue [4][5].

 - C16: The robot shall abide by the applicable FCC regulations regarding wireless charging methods outlined in parts 15